 This product is no longer in stock

-The InReach has some neat features for outdoors adventurers that want to stay in touch with folks back home.
+The InReach we rent has some neat features for outdoors adventurers that want to stay in touch with folks back home.
 Before you order, you will want to read through this product description, and be sure to read the setup instructions we send with it.
-It's a great add-on for your trip to Europe to avoid expensive cell service - just text!
-And for worried Moms everywhere, just make Junior or Hubby take one of these on his next wilderness trip so you can reach him while you're holding down the fort back home.
+For worried Moms everywhere, just make Junior or Hubby take one of these on his next wilderness trip so you can reach him while you're holding down the fort back home.
+It's also a great add-on for your trip to Europe to avoid expensive cell service - just text!
+Peace of mind is well worth the rental cost.

 Please note there are additional required costs to you for data usage - it's inexpensive and is available in a bundle of 1000 bytes for $5 when purchased in advance; $10 per bundle if after the fact.

 We subscribe to the texting service for each unit, and the unit is active and ready to use when you get it.
-We just pass along the costs of the date you use.
+We just pass along the costs of the data you use while renting it.
 If you hate the prospect of add-on charges, rent the SPOT instead; there are no added usage charges for that device, although it doesn't have the 2-way communication feature and other benefits.
-See below for a comparison.
+See further below for a comparison between this device and the SPOT.

 While there can be wide variances, here are some typical data byte usages: